ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 val apiInstance = DefaultApi() val id : java.math.BigDecimal = 716429 // java.math.BigDecimal | The id of the recipe.
-val includeNutrition : kotlin.Boolean = false // kotlin.Boolean | Include nutrition data to the recipe information.
+val includeNutrition : kotlin.Boolean = false // kotlin.Boolean | Include nutrition data in the recipe information.
 Nutrition data is per serving.
 If you want the nutrition data for the entire recipe, just multiply by the number of servings. try {
     val result : kotlin.Any = apiInstance.getRecipeInformation(id, includeNutrition)
     println(result)